steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    :end-before: //!
 [12]
    :linenos:

-As we mentioned earlier, we use the binary field with a disabled trace in the encoder and enabled for the recoders.
-Then, we call the object that handles the topology by doing ``simulation wifiBroadcast (users, generationSize, packetSize, sinks);`` to call the broadcast RLNC class constructor.
+As we mentioned earlier, we use the RLNC codec and binary for our encoder and decoders.
+Then, we call the object that handles the topology by doing ``BroadcastRlnc wifiBroadcast (kodo_full_vector, kodo_binary, users, generationSize, packetSize, sinks);`` to call the broadcast RLNC class constructor.
 This does not run the simulation as we will see, but it creates the objets called by ns-3 to perform the tasks of the transmitter and receiver.

 Sockets Connections
 ^^^^^^^^^^^^^^^^^^^